sebanc/linuxloops/Readme/Distro-notes.md

 Manjaro does not have secure boot support through its official repository.
 Linuxloops will install the "shim-signed" bootloader AUR package.

+## Omarchy

+Omarchy does not have secure boot support through its official repository.
+Linuxloops will install the "shim-signed" bootloader AUR package.

 ## OpenSUSE

 ### Specific note for OpenSUSE installation in a disk image with secure boot enabled